dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/graphics-multimedia/multimedia-overview.md

 <a name="mediaelement"></a>
 ## MediaElement Class
  Adding media to an application is as simple as adding a <xref:System.Windows.Controls.MediaElement> control to the user interface (UI) of the application and providing a <xref:System.Uri> to the media you wish to include.
 All media types supported by Microsoft Windows Media Player 10 are supported in Windows Presentation Foundation (WPF).
-The following example shows a simple usage of the <xref:System.Windows.Controls.MediaElement> in [!INCLUDE[TLA#tla_xaml](../../../includes/tlasharptla-xaml-md.md)].
+The following example shows a simple usage of the <xref:System.Windows.Controls.MediaElement> in Extensible Application Markup Language (XAML).

  [!code-xaml[MediaElement_snip#SimpleMediaElementUsageWholePage](~/samples/snippets/csharp/VS_Snippets_Wpf/MediaElement_snip/CSharp/SimpleUsage.xaml#simplemediaelementusagewholepage)]